top of page

 • “This is all your fault!”

-These words sting — and it’s tempting to shut them down or explain them away.
-But what your child needs isn’t your logic — they need your calm.
+These words sting, and it can be tempting to shut them down or explain them away.
+However, your child doesn’t need your logic—they need your calm.
+Your goal isn’t to fix their feelings; it’s to let them feel safe having them.

 How to Hold Space Without Absorbing the Emotion